The Ladykillers (2004 film): Development

+Tom Jacobson acquired the rights in 1995.
 At one point the film was to have been directed by Barry Sonnenfeld, the Coens' former cinematographer.
 The Coens were originally commissioned to write the screenplay only.
-When Sonnenfeld backed out, the Coens were eventually hired as directors, with Sonnenfeld retaining a producer credit.
+When Sonnenfeld backed out as director in 2002, the Coens were hired as directors, with Sonnenfeld becoming a producer.

 Production

 In the sequence where the gang begins to dump the corpses into the river to dispose of them, a garbage barge catches each fallen robber as he falls from the bridge, replacing the goods train used in the original 1955 British film classic.

 The gag of the portrait changing expressions is taken from Preston Sturges' film Sullivan's Travels (1941).
 In an early adventure, Sullivan (Joel McCrea) escapes the advances of a sexually aggressive widow (Almira Sessions) by making a rope out of his bed sheet.
 The portrait of the late husband is duly shocked.
 In the original The Ladykillers, a photograph of the late captain "at the salute" is seen.
 Two of the Coens' previous films, Intolerable Cruelty and O Brother, Where Art Thou?, were also heavily influenced by Sturges.

 The garbage barge and garbage island miniatures were produced and developed by New Deal Studios.